oneTimePad/ImagingServer/README.md

 Always make sure you pull before you start working!

 ### System to-do list:
-TODO LIST MOVED TO IMAGELOADER FOLDER
+TODO LISTS MOVED TO IMAGELOADER AND CAMERATRIGGER FOLDERS